 What to look for in a golf push cart

 This is the updated version of the 3.0 model and has better stability and storage for your golf accessories and a scorecard holder.
-Coming in eight different colors it looks great, and its three-wheel proportionate build makes it easy to maneuver.
+Coming in five different colors it looks great, and its three-wheel proportionate build makes it easy to maneuver.
 The wheels are solid foam based, so they are low maintenance and will not need inflating.
 It is made of aluminum, so it is light at just eighteen pounds, and it collapses so the cart will fit in the trunk of your car.
 It is only thirteen by fifteen by twenty-four inches.
-A push button on the front wheel adds extra braking security.
+A swivelling front wheel gives it additional maneuverability but with a button on the front wheel adds extra braking security.

 Pros: Lightweight and strong.
 Adjustable handle to suit your height.
 Easy to use handbrake.Portable and easy to fit in a car trunk

-- Cart and stand bag compatible upper bag bracket
+- Stand and cart bag friendly upper bag bracket with adjustable support arms

 Pros: Easy and quick folding, you can do it in two steps.
 Smartphone holder which allows you to see the phone display without removing the phone.
 Easily accessible brake.
 A big storage pouch for carrying extra water